A beginners guide to accurately cutting fabrics

 Square your fabric on a cutting mat before you cut.
 Line up your selvedge on a cutting mat.
 If you are cutting double, fold the fabric down in half, selvedge on top of selvedge to give an accurate 90 degree angle at the fold.

-Match selvedges not cut ends of the fabric, they might not be straight, remember somebody just cut it quickly in the store.
+Match selvedges not the cut ends of the fabric, they might not be straight, remember somebody just cut it quickly in the store.

 NB: Spelling selvage or selvedge – the same word can be spelled either way – I prefer selvedge because it’s an edge!